2014 European Politics and Society Network

 David Fieldsend is a co-leader of the European Politics and Society Network, and is the Manager of CARE for Europe, promoting Christian values in public policy discussion at the European Institutions concentrating on bioethics and family policy.
-He gained his first degree (town planning) from Newcastle University, holds a diploma in theological studies (Trinity, Bristol), and last year was awarded a European Masters degree in bioethics.
+He gained his first degree (town planning) from Newcastle University, holds a diploma in theological studies (Trinity, Bristol), and in 2009 was awarded a European Masters degree in bioethics.
 He spent many years as a planning specialist in local government in the UK (including a secondment advising the Sudanese Government).
 He stood as a British Parliamentary Candidate in 1983 for the constituency of Falmouth-Camborne.
-He is married to Anne; they have three adult children and one grandson.
+He is married to Anne; they have three adult children and three grandchildren.
 He is a licensed Reader in the Church of England and member of the diocesan synod for Europe.

 Charlie Hoare is a co-leader of the European Politics and Society Network.
 He received his Bachelor's degree in History at the University of Durham.
 After a year of working for a British Member of Parliament, he studied law before taking a Masters degree at the London School of Economics in social policy and non-profit management.
 From 1998- 2012 he was CARE’s International Director.
 For the past year he has acted as a consultant focusing on International work.
 In addition to representing CARE at the United Nations, he has helped establish a strategic global network of policy makers, academics, politicians, and diplomats at the national and regional levels.
 He is married to Eleanor; they have a son and two daughters.